PtFEM/NumericalMethodsforEngineers.jl/README.md

 Currently being tested on Julia v0.5.

 The intention is to have all functions translated from Fortran to Julia more or less directly ( to make it easier to follow the book) and have Julian versions.

+No timeline is set to complete this work.